nerthus-margonem/nerthusaddon/res/configs/README.md

-This directory contains main configs of the addon.
+This directory contains the main configs of the addon.
 This file will list what each file or directory represents and how to edit it.

 # Directories